 a) This measurement provides the Data Volume (amount of PDCP SDU bits) in the uplink delivered on X2 interface in NSA scenarios.
-The measurement is calculated per PLMN ID and per QoS level (mapped 5QI or QCI in NR option 3).
+The measurement is calculated per PLMN ID and per QoS level (mapped 5QI or QCI in EN-DC).
 The unit is Mbit.

 b) CC